Andre1989/datasciencecoursera/README.md

 ### Important note2:
 Since I think the dataset of step 5 has mothing to do with the one of step 4, it included all the original variables and not only the means and standar deviations.
+I have the dataset of step 5 here in github, and the one of stpes 1-4 in the coursera upload database.
+They have the same name.

 ### Script Description